hardin47/website/Math154/Notes/02-viz.md

 2. *Facilitate comparison*

 The second item allows us to consider the research questions at hand.
 What are the important variables?
 How do we emphasize them?
 Which variables should be plotted together?
 Can they be super-imposed?
 Does color, plotting character, size of plot character help to bring out the important relationships?
-Be aware of over plotting and issues of color blindness! http://colorbrewer2.org/
+Be aware of over plotting and issues of color blindness. http://colorbrewer2.org/

 3. *Add information*